birkirbrynjarsson/dotfiles/README.md

 ## Requirements
-Clean installation of MacOS, preferably _Mojave_ as that's what this setup has been tested on.
+Clean installation of MacOS, preferably _Mojave_ or later as that's what this setup has been tested on.

 ## Make your own